 Wells Fargo Propel American Express Card: Best with No Annual Fee

 The Wells Fargo Propel American Express Card is worth considering if you’re looking for a travel credit card without an annual fee.
 This card allows you to earn 3x points on dining, gas, rideshares, transit, flights, homestays, hotels, car rentals, and streaming services, plus you’ll earn 1x points on all other purchases.
-There’s also an initial bonus of $300 in rewards when you spend $3,000 within three months after getting the card.
+There’s also an initial bonus of 20,000 points (which translates to $200 in rewards) when you spend $1,000 within three months after getting the card.

 Summary of benefits: